Ryan-Iacovone/Computer-Benchmark/README.md

 Once I made all the graphs, I used a python program to sort them into their relavent folders by game/synthetic benchmark name.

+"Problems are opportunities in disguise." - Charles F. Kettering